Singapore’s swimmers conclude SEA Games campaign with 21 golds

 "It kind of feels like miracles do happen," Teong told reporters after the race.
 "I would like to thank all the people who helped me in the past and helped me through my journey to go under 22 seconds."

+Based on swimming governing body FINA's rankings, Teong's time is the second fastest recorded by an Asian swimmer this year.

-Singapore’s swimmers, including Teong, added four golds on the final day of competition at the My Dinh Aquatics Palace to bring the total haul from the pool at the 31st SEA Games to 21.
+Singapore’s swimmers, including Teong, added four golds on the final day of competition at the My Dinh Aquatics Palace to bring the total haul from the pool at the 31st SEA Games to 21 golds, 11 silvers and 12 bronzes.

 This is only two short of the all-time best gold medal showing of 23 at the 2019 and 2015 Games.